bgeorge0/dsm/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+If you use this project, please provide a citation to the following article:

+    Witztum A, George B, Warren S, Partridge M, Hawkins MA.
+    Unwrapping 3D complex hollow organs for spatial dose surface analysis.
+    Medical physics.
+2016 Nov;43(11):6009-16.